xwmx/nb/README.md

 echo "Content to append." | notes edit 1
 ```

-`notes edit` works great with encrypted notes. `notes edit` will prompt you for
+When a note is encrypted, `notes edit` will prompt you for the note password,
-the note password, open the unencrypted content in your editor, and then
+open the unencrypted content in your editor, and then automatically reencrypt
-automatically reencrypt the note when you are done.
+the note when you are done editing.

 #### Deleting Notes